VladyslavMarii/SoccerSeasonTable/README.md

 # League Table Project Documentation

-You can view detailed documentation at the path cross-platform/EPL_Season_Table/doc/api/index.html.
+You can view detailed documentation at the path: cross-platform/EPL_Season_Table/doc/api/index.html.

 ## Description
 This project is a mobile application written in Flutter using the Dart programming language.
 It will use an API to display all the football teams of the EPL and La Liga on the main page.
 When clicking on each team, a new window will open, showing the team's overall statistics as well as home and away match statistics.